MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/Set-up-Geographic-Redundancy-with-SQL-Server-Replication.md

 3. Give the corresponding domain account read and write permissions on the share configured as distributor.
 Make sure that you set read and write permissions both on the share permissions and the local file permissions.

 ## Configure AD FS node\(s\) to point to the SQL Server replica farm
-Now that you have set up geo redundancy, the AD FS farm nodes can be configured to point to your replica SQL Server farm using the standard AD FS “join” farm capabilities, either from the AD FS Configuration Wizard UI or using Windows PowerShell.
+Now that you have set up geo redundancy, the AD FS farm nodes can be configured to point to your replica SQL Server farm using the standard AD FS "join" farm capabilities, either from the AD FS Configuration Wizard UI or using Windows PowerShell.

 If you use the AD FS Configuration Wizard UI, select **Add a federation server to a federation server farm**. **Do NOT** select **Create the first federation server in a federation server farm**.